 If there is no seal prize winner or the progressive jackpot is not won, the next deal may be put in play or the progressive electronic pull-tab game may be closed.

-When the progressive jackpot is won, the organization must:
+When a progressive jackpot of $600 or more is won, the organization must:

-furnish the winner with appropriate federal and state tax forms;
+furnish the winner with applicable federal and state tax forms, if any;

-collect completed federal and state tax forms from the winner; and
+collect completed federal and state tax forms, if any, from the winner;

 An organization may commingle up to two single deals of pull-tabs in an electronic pull-tab device if: